Diocese of Rožňava

-The Diocese of Rožňava (Rožňavská diecéza, Dioecesis Rosnaviensis) is a Roman Catholic diocese in southern Slovakia.
+The Diocese of Rožňava (Rožňavská diecéza, Dioecesis Rosnaviensis) is a Latin Church diocese of the Catholic Church in southern Slovakia.
 It covers central and eastern parts of the Banská Bystrica Region and western parts of the Košice Region.
 Its seat is in Rožňava, covers an area of 7,000 km2 with 343,352 people of which 58% are of Catholic faith (2004).

 Auxiliary Bishop Stanislav Stolárik, Titular Bishop of Barica, who until then had been serving as Auxiliary Bishop of the Roman Catholic Archdiocese of Košice, in Košice, Slovakia, was appointed Bishop of the Diocese of Rožňava on Saturday, 21 March 2015, by Pope Francis, succeeding Bishop Emeritus Vladimír Filo, who himself had succeeded Bishop Emeritus Eduard Kojnok in 2008.

 History

 The diocese was established by Maria Theresa on 13 March 1776 as a suffragan of the Archdiocese of Esztergom.
 It was then known by its German name diocese of Rosenau, or Hungarian name diocese of Rozsnyó.
 In 1776 János Galgóczy was appointed first Bishop of Rosenau, but died before taking charge.
 His successor, Count Antal Révay (1776–80), caused the church to be restored and the high altar to be renovated.

+In 1804 it became a suffragan see of the new Archdiocese of Eger.

-Among his successors were: János Scitovszky (1827–38), later Bishop of Funfkirchen and Archbishop of Gran; Béla Bartakovics (1845–50), later archbishop of Eger.
+Among successors of Révay were: János Scitovszky (1827–38), later Bishop of Funfkirchen and Archbishop of Gran; Béla Bartakovics (1845–50), later archbishop of Eger.